abhinavsaxena2308/AI-Resume-Builder/README.md

   }
   ```

-✅ You’ll get a response like:
+✅ You'll get a response like:
 ```json
 {
   "summary": "Abhinav is a dedicated NCC cadet with exceptional leadership and communication skills."